bravoalpha79/MothRadar/README.md

 4. In the root directory of the project (where the `manage.py` file is located), create a file named `env.py`.

-    **Remember to check immediately that the `env.py` file is listed in your `.gitignore` file to prevent your sensitive data from being commited and pushed to GitHub.**
+    **Remember to check immediately that the `env.py` file is listed in your `.gitignore` file to prevent your sensitive data from being committed and pushed to GitHub.**

     Inside the `env.py` file, enter the following commands and variables: